NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 a measurement is performed by left clicking in the right image, then clicking *Save Measure*, and finally finishing by clicking *Save Point*.

 In this tutorial, measurement *0025* ended up being incorrect.
-Your number may vary if you used different settings than the above or if MOC spice data has improved since this writing.
+Your number may vary if you used different settings than the above or if MOC SPICE (camera pose) data has improved since this writing.
 When finished, go back to the main Qnet window.
 Save the final control network as *control_qnet.net* by clicking on *File*, and then *Save As*.

 .. figure:: images/qnet/Qnet_AfterQnetManual_400px.png
    :name: after_manual